 He proceeded to flex inside me, making me feel like I knew how to dance underwater.
-I caught each stroke, savouring his definitude until I could feel my buttocks clench, until sweat dribbled down my spine.
+I caught each stroke, savouring his definitude until I could feel my buttocks clench, until sweat ran down my spine.
 As we built up to èxtasi, I pulled him close and clawed his back.
-He moaned in delight and dolor.
+He moaned in delight.
 Afterwards I looked at my fingers and they were mottled with black ink, traces of my inamorato’s tattoos.
 I went into the bathroom and washed my hands.
 The ink had sunk into my skin.
 I fixed myself up, fingers still soiled, and returned to my room to continue relishing Octavio’s tantrist sorcery.

 ‘I want to spend the night,’ he said.

 ‘You know I don’t encourage sleepovers.’

 I maintained my silence.